 NOTE: To replace the print head unit with a new one, you need to move the carriage to the ink replacement position by placing the machine in the ink replacement mode.
-Do not move the carriage by hand when the power is off.
+Do not move the carriage by hand when the machine is turned off.